 - Professor Immo Kleinschmidt, Professor of Epidemiology, LSHTM

-- Chelci Squires, Research Scientist and Trials Manager, ARCTEC
+- Chelci Squires, Research Scientist and Trials Manager, Arctech Innovation

-- James Hourston, Research Scientist and Trials Manager, ARCTEC
+- James Hourston, Research Scientist and Trials Manager, Arctech Innovation

 - Ann Rooney, Veterinary Epidemiologist, Lomond Veterinary Clinic

-These six dogs could soon be trained to detect if someone has COVID-19 and play a vital role in preventing further spread of the pandemic in future.
+These six dogs were trained to detect the smell of COVID-19 and play a vital role in preventing further spread of the pandemic in future.

-The charity Medical Detection Dogs will intensively train the dogs that pass the assessment to help provide a rapid, non-invasive diagnosis towards the tail end of the epidemic, working in partnership with the ARCTEC at the London School of Hygiene & Tropical Medicine (LSHTM), and Durham University.
+The charity Medical Detection Dogs intensively trained the dogs at their dedicated training centre in Milton Keynes, working in partnership with the ARCTEC at the London School of Hygiene & Tropical Medicine (LSHTM), and Durham University.

 Breed: Working Cocker Spaniel